Saugus Town Hall: Notable events

 On March 14, 1892, town collector William F. Hitchings died during the Annual Town Meeting.
 He was distributing copies of a circular addressing an inaccuracy he had made when he suddenly died.

-In 1922, Private Winslow Hodgson laid in state after his body returned from burial in France.
+In 1922, Private Winslow Hodgson lay in state after his body was returned from burial in France.
 The local American Legion post wanted to hold the lying in state on a date the conflicted with a dance held by the Saugus Canoe and Tennis Club.
 The club chose not to postpone its dance, citing short notice and the great expense that had gone into the event.
 Members of the Legion stood outside of the dance with a banner that read "Enjoy Yourselves Dancing While The Body Of A Dead Soldier Lies In The Morgue".

 On October 31, 1927, a fire in the basement of the town hall caused $5000 in damages.
 The fire started in the cell room of the police headquarters and ate through the floors and partitions of the building.
 Police officers and firemen were able to save the town's irreplaceable documents, books, and articles.

 In 1929, Marchioness Townshend, mayor of King's Lynn, visited Saugus Town Hall on her visit to the town.
 The Marchioness, who was visiting the area as part of Lynn, Massachusetts' tercentenary celebration, also visited the Boardman House and the Saugus Iron Works while in Saugus.

-From August 26 to August 28, 1932, the body of John Burke, a soldier killed in Tientsin, China laid in state at the town hall.
+From August 26 to August 28, 1932, the body of John Burke, a soldier killed in Tientsin, China was laid in state at the town hall.

-From December 8 to 11, 1947, the body of Staff Sergeant Arthur F. DeFranzo laid in state at the town hall.
+From December 8 to 11, 1947, the body of Staff Sergeant Arthur F. DeFranzo was laid in state at the town hall.
 DeFranzo was later awarded the Medal of Honor for his actions.

 In 1975, $30,000 in municipal funds (about $19,000 in cash and $11,000 in checks) were stolen from a vault the Collector–Treasurer's office.
 The theft occurred two weeks after a set of keys was taken from a custodian who had left them in a ladies room door.
 Town Manager Maurice Cunningham could not explain why the money had not been deposited in a local bank as it usually was.